Matheo-Moinet/palworld-server-save-transfer/README.md

 # palworld-server-save-transfer
 Script for transfering Palworld saves between servers.

-Can be used to transfert from host game to dedicated server, or between two dedicated servers.
+Can be used to transfert from host game to dedicated server, or between two dedicated servers (Windows->Linux, etc).

 As far as I tested it, this script also transfers guild informations.